global-asp/asp-source/en/0022_my_baby_boy._4.md

 and apples.

 ##
-After taking his breakfast,he goes to play with a friend.
+After taking his breakfast, he goes to play with a friend.

 ##
 He likes swimming